You’ve signed your first coaching client. Congratulations!

 For example, your structure may look as follows (this is for a 60-minute coaching call):

 - Ice breaker (2 minutes)

 - Review options and agree next steps (10 minutes)

 As you become more experienced, this structure will become natural to you and you will no longer need to refer to your notes.

 Also, while having a plan is helpful, don’t let the structure you map out constrain you.
 Be aware of each client’s individual needs and how you can best serve them.

-If you’d like more support as you build your coaching business, then come check out the Work-At-Home Resource Library.
-You will get instant access to over 20 proven resources plus an invite to join the FREE Make Money From Home community.
+If you’d like more support as you build your coaching business, then come check out the Life Coach Resource Library.
+You will get instant access to proven resources for coaches plus an invite to join my FREE community.
 We’d love to meet you!